theelderemo/suno-prompt-engineering-guide/README.md

 An unofficial guide and community resource for mastering prompt engineering for the Suno music generation AI.
 This repository is dedicated to demystifying Suno's style model to help creators achieve the exact sound they want.

-The insights here are derived from an analysis of Suno's style co-occurrence data.
-By understanding the statistical patterns that drive the AI, we can move from guesswork to intentional creation.
+The insights here are derived from an analysis of Suno's style co-occurrence data and extensive community observations from thousands of users who have generated hundreds of thousands of tracks.

 ---